Context is what lets our brains make sense of the world. Without it, life is a parade of meaningless noise.

 Avoid long paragraphs or “walls” of text.
 The more text you add, and the harder it is to read, the less likely someone is to read it.
 And don't forget to proofread.

-If you need tips on writing for exhibit labels, The Smithsonian has a great guide: Interpretive Writing for Exhibitions.
+The Smithsonian has a great guide on writing for exhibit labels: Interpretive Writing for Exhibitions.

 How long should exhibit labels be?